Call your physician or local hospital if you experience symptoms like shortness of breath, persistent cough, or fever (37.3° Celsius/99.1°

 If you are reading this, you are not dead.
+Millions of men are diagnosed with cancer… there is a lot you can learn from Malecare’s website and the people in our support groups.
 Even diagnosed with prostate cancer, chances are good that your cancer won’t kill before something else does.

-Prostate cancer tends to be progress slowly.
+Prostate cancer tends to progress slowly.
 There is usually no need for urgency.
-But make no mistake…some men do die from cancer.
+But some men do die from cancer.
 It is vital to take time to understand what you can do to save your life.

 Second: Ask questions about your cancer diagnosis and cancer treatment.
 Answers about cancer won’t find you, you have to ask.
 Please don’t assume that your doctor will tell you everything that you need to know.
-There are lists of questions for you to ask about cancer in this website.
+Malecare has lists of questions for you to ask about cancer on our website.

 Third: Speak with other guys at a prostate cancer support group.
 Hear our stories.
 Put your natural fears into a better perspective.
 Cancer treatments, symptoms, diagnosis, and causes can be confusing…we are here to help.